NetworkCommons/sig0namectl/hugo-gh/content/tutorials/Golang-WASM-SDK.md

 +++
 ## Example new key request
 ```
+// only needed in browser console debugging eg. after page reload
 const newKeyReq = goFuncs["newKeyRequest"]

 // generate new keypair & request a KEY RR for FQDN